hvesalai/emacs-scala-mode/README.md

         manner to install scala-mode2 as it allows for continuous, easy updating from within Emacs itself.

-        Adding the MELPA or Marmalade repository to your emacs initialization will be required to locate the packages.
+        Adding the MELPA repository to your emacs initialization will be required to locate the packages.

-        Add the following to your emacs config (.emacs, init.el, etc), and if such a definition already exists, ensure that it contains the MELPA or Marmalade declaration, for example:
+        Add the following to your emacs config (.emacs, init.el, etc), and if such a definition already exists, ensure that it contains the MELPA declaration, for example:

         ```lisp
         (require 'package)